-Multiple sources of information (novelty in 2021)
+Multiple sources of information (novelty in 2022)

-The multi-sensor data were captured at the Research Institutes Building of Universidad de Extremadura (Badajoz, Spain) in July 2021 and distributed into logfiles for training, validation and evaluation.
+We captured multi-sensor data at the School of Engineering of the University of Minho (Guimarães, Portugal) in May 2022 and distributed into trails (formely known as logfiles) for training, testing and scoring.

 The BLE and WiFi RSS data (the most important sources of information for absolute positioning indoors) can be used to implement a fingerprinting localization method, as well as its magnetic data, while the inertial signals available at the phone can give important clues about the motion of a walking person.
 GPS information can be used if the user's trajectory is partially done outside (patio, main entrance,...).
 The pressure, sound and light data could also give some other clues about potential floor changes, or a particular discriminant sound/light intensity at some rooms.
+This year, no dedicated infrastructure is provided for BLE.

-Device Heterogeinity (novelty in 2021)
+Device Heterogeinity (novelty in 2022)

-Training and validation data were collected by means of five modern smartphones with different features and Android OS versions, whereas data for evaluation was collected with just one of them.
+We collected training, testing and scoring data by means of eight modern smartphones with different features and Android OS versions.
 This approach enables competitors to exploit and integrate data collected with a different device than the device used in the evaluation.

-In addition, five different users participated in the data collection.
-A user used the same smartphone in the whole data collection except for the logfiles related to the validation route V04.
+In addition, nine different users participated in the data collection.
+A user used the same smartphone in the whole data collection.

-- Samsung Note 9 (SM-N960F with Android 10) User 1 - Samsung Note 10 (SM-N975F with Android 11) User 2 - Samsung Galaxy A5 2017 (SM-A520F with Android 8.0.0) User 3 - Samsung Galaxy S7 (SM-G930F with Android 8.0.0) User 4 - Xiaomi Mi 10 Pro (Mi 10 Pro with Android 10) User 5
+- Samsung (SM-A528B with Android 12) User 1 - Xiaomi (M2102J20SG with Android 11) User 2 - LGE (Nexus 5 with Android 6.0.1) User 3 - Samsung (SM-A520F with Android 8.0.0) User 4 - BQ (Aquaris X5 Plus 3) User 5 - Samsung (SM-A315G with Android 11) User 6 and User 8 - Samsung Note 9 (SM-N960F with Android 10) User 7 - Samsung Galaxy S7 (SM-G930F with Android 8.0.0) User 9

-All logfiles includes a header were the phone manufacturer, model and Android release are provided.
+All trials's data includes a header were the phone manufacturer, model and Android release are provided.